Explainable AI 2024: Navigating new Future of Transparent Machine Learning

 2. Ad Hoc Interpretations

-• Importance of Feature: This method determines which characteristics (input variables) have the most impact on the predictions made by the model.
-For example, feature significance in a credit scoring model may indicate that the two most important criteria in evaluating creditworthiness are income and credit history.
+• Feature Importance: This method identifies which features (input variables) are the most influential in the model’s predictions.
+For instance, feature importance in a credit scoring model may show that the two topmost characteristics in assessing creditworthiness are income and credit history.

-• Maps of Saliency Saliency maps, which are mostly used in computer vision, draw attention to the areas of an image that have the most bearing on a model’s prediction.
-Saliency maps, for instance, may be used in a model that categorizes medical pictures to show which areas of the image were most important for making a diagnosis.
+• Saliency maps Saliency maps, primarily employed in the computer vision domain, highlight image parts that most influence a model’s prediction.
+For instance, saliency maps can be applied to a model that classifies medical images to highlight which parts of the image were most influential in predicting a diagnosis.

 3. Explanations Based on Examples